 Increased medical school enrollment

-The US needs sufficient family physicians to be the foundation of a health care system that meets the triple aim: improved patient care, improved quality, and lower costs.11 The increased number of new family medicine residencies is a positive sign that institutions that previously did not have family medicine residencies are adding them.
-The number of US seniors choosing family medicine is trending upward.
-As the health care environment begins to recognize the value of primary care, we anticipate this trend will continue.
-That being said, a thirty percent increase in medical school enrollment, as championed by the Association of American Medical Colleges (AAMC),12 has not translated into increased US seniors entering family medicine; thus, increased efforts to enroll and support medical students interested in primary care and accelerating changes in the health care system beneficial to primary care are needed.
+The U.S. needs sufficient family physicians to be the foundation of a health care system that meets the triple aim: improved patient care, improved quality, and lower costs.12 The increased number of new family medicine residencies is a positive sign that institutions that previously did not have family medicine residencies are adding them.
+The number of U.S. seniors choosing family medicine continues to trend upward.
+As the health care environment more significantly recognizes the value of primary care, the AAFP is hopeful that this trend will continue.

 - Berwick DM, Nolan TW, Whittington J. The Triple Aim: Care, Health, And Cost.
 Health Affairs 2008; 27(3):759-69.